ayushm-agrawal/research_papers_summarized/computer_vision/camera_trap_image_classification.md

 ## Problem

-To better understand the complexities of natural ecosystems and better manage and protect thenm it would be helpful to have detailed, large-scale knowledge about the number, location, and behaviors of animals in the natural ecosystems.
+To better understand the complexities of natural ecosystems and better manage and protect them it would be helpful to have detailed, large-scale knowledge about the number, location, and behaviors of animals in the natural ecosystems.

 Currently, we use motion sensor cameras in natural habitats to assist with this task.
 These cameras take millions of images but the task of labelling these images, categorizing animals remain a hard task.
 Human volunteers have to manually go through each image and classify it as an animal or empty.
 This is very time-consuming and results in errors.

-In the **Snapshot Serengeti (SS)** project where a huge volunteer force was harnessed to label these images, the human volutneer specials and count labels are estimated to be 96.6% and 90.0% accuracte respectively.
+In the **Snapshot Serengeti (SS)** project where a huge volunteer force was harnessed to label these images, the human volunteer specials and count labels are estimated to be 96.6% and 90.0% accuracte respectively.

 ### Snapshot Serengeti (SS) Project